JasonEtco/todo/README.md

-# todo
+# 🤖✅ todo

-> a GitHub App built with [Probot](https://github.com/probot/probot) that creates new issues based on actionable comments in your code.
+> A GitHub App built with [Probot](https://github.com/probot/probot) that creates new issues based on actionable comments in your code.

 ## Usage